-Our findings should be interpreted within limitations of the study design.
+Our findings should be interpreted within the limitations of the study design.
 The data in this study were retrospectively collected.
-Some subjects may have had HBV screening in laboratories outside of the MGB health system or prior to 1995 (i.e., the earliest date of testing data captured in our study) or greater than 30 days after initiating tocilizumab or tofacitinib.
-Some subjects may have initiated tocilizumab or tofacitinib by clinicians outside the MGB system; however, this rarely occurred in a manual chart review of 5% of the subjects.
-We were unable to characterize the dose or duration of corticosteroid use in this dataset, so we were unable to include that important factor as a covariate.
-Our findings may not be generalizable to non-rheumatologic settings or other immunomodulators, although studies in other patient populations (e.g., solid-organ cancer, inflammatory bowel disease) have identified similarly low HBV screening frequencies(1,19,20).
+Some subjects may have had HBV screening in laboratories outside of the MGB health system or prior to 1995 (i.e., the earliest date of testing data captured in our study), or > 30 days after initiating TCZ or TOF.
+Some subjects may have initiated TCZ or TOF by clinicians outside the MGB system; however, this rarely occurred in a manual chart review of 5% of the subjects.
+We were unable to characterize the dose or duration of corticosteroid use in this dataset, and were therefore unable to include that important factor as a covariate.
+Our findings may not be generalizable to nonrheumatic settings or other immunomodulators, although studies in other patient populations (e.g., solid organ cancer, inflammatory bowel disease) have identified similarly low HBV screening frequencies.
+1.19.20

-We propose at least three reasons why universal HBV screening should be reconsidered in clinical society recommendations.
+We propose at least 3 reasons why universal HBV screening should be reconsidered in clinical society recommendations.
 First, HBV risk factors are frequently unreported by patients and unrecognized by physicians.
-In one study, fewer than 3% of patients from HBV-endemic regions were correctly identified by their rheumatologists as being at increased risk for HBV(21).
-Second, HBV prevalence may be rising due to the opioid epidemic, despite recommendations for universal childhood vaccination(22).
-Reported outbreaks of acute HBV, particularly in young, non-urban populations affected by the opioid epidemic, may only be the tip of the iceberg of national trends of rising HBV transmission; if so, there may soon be a growing population of patients with prior HBV infection who would be at risk of reactivation if exposed to immunosuppressive drug therapy(22).
-Third, the true incidence of HBV reactivation related to immunosuppressive drug therapy may be under-reported in observational cohorts because of ascertainment bias due to the low prevalence of HBV testing, even among those at high risk of HBV infection.
+In a previous study, fewer than 3% of patients from HBV-endemic regions were correctly identified by their rheumatologists as being at increased risk for HBV.21 Second, HBV prevalence may be rising due to the opioid epidemic, despite recommendations for universal childhood vaccination.
+Reported outbreaks of acute HBV, particularly in young, nonurban populations affected by the opioid epidemic, may only be the tip of the iceberg for national trends of rising HBV transmission; if so, there may soon be a growing population of patients with prior HBV infection who would be at risk of reactivation if exposed to immunosuppressive drug therapy.
+Third, the true incidence of HBV reactivation related to immunosuppressive drug therapy may be underreported in observational cohorts because of ascertainment bias due to the low prevalence of HBV testing, even among those at high risk of HBV infection.